 by car: 1h58 via the A86 highway.

-Among the places to visit in Reims, the Palais du Tau was once the residency of the city’s archbishops.
-During the French Revolution, this palace was turned into a courthouse, then into a commodity market.
+Among other places, you just have to visit the Palace of Tau which used to be the home of the town’s archbishops.
+During the Revolution, this Palace was first turned into a tribunal before being once again changed into a commodity market.

 How to access Reims:

 Not far from 200 km from Paris, on Normandy’s seaside is where you can find Honfleur.
 Full of pretty streets, houses with bright slates and half-timbered buildings, this town bore witness to the birth of Eugène Boudin and Erik Satie.

 If you happen to go through Honfleur, we strongly recommend to stop by the Vieux Bassin which might very well be the most charming place in town.
 The 6th century Saint-Léonard church -right next to the port- is a nice historical place to visit.
 If you’re more into animated evenings full of stuff to do, then take a trip to the enclosed area of the city with all the hotels, shops, and whatnot

 The most catching thing of this part of the downtown area would be the ancient, century-old salt granaries.
 These monuments’ architecture is just as impressive as the many secrets they hold.

 In order to finalize your trip at Honfleur, how about climbing up the Côte de Grâce which will show you a breathtaking view of the whole Normandy coastline; after which you can just go in town and check out the town’s maritime museum which reflects the true identity of the town.